 Protein transition: towards a sustainable future

-Do you want to contribute to the protein transition?
-Then this minor is the right choice for you.
-In this minor, the focus is on the transition towards plant and alternative proteins within the context of, and the impact on, the entire value chain: from soil to consumer.
+If you want to contribute to the protein transition, this minor is for you.
+The minor focuses on the transition towards plant and alternative proteins in the context of the entire value chain: from soil to consumer.

-Protein transition is the shift from the consumption of animal proteins to plant and other new protein sources.
-This protein transition is necessary to ensure a more sustainable diet without continuing to harm the valuable ecosystems on our planet.
+The protein transition is the shift from consuming animal proteins to consuming plant-based and other new protein sources.
+This transition is necessary to facilitate a more sustainable diet without continuing to harm the valuable ecosystems on our planet.

-In this minor you will work with fellow students on a research project in cooperation with a company that makes a relevant contribution to the protein transition.
-These projects are positioned across the entire food chain, from breeding and cultivation to the production of meat and dairy alternatives, market-oriented innovative research, and consumer buying behavior., Each research project will take into account sustainability aspects and the impact on the entire food chain.
+In this minor you will work on a research project with fellow students in cooperation with a company that makes a relevant contribution to the protein transition.
+These projects are positioned throughout the food chain, from breeding and cultivation to the production of meat and dairy alternatives, market-oriented innovative research, and consumer buying behaviour.
+Each research project will consider sustainability aspects and their impact on the entire food chain.

-- The student presents a critical and evidence-based vision of the protein transition based on sustainability aspects, impact on the sector and the consumer.
-He/she does this by working on personal learning objectives about the protein transition and develops a portfolio to support this.
+- The student presents a critical and evidence-based vision of the protein transition, based on sustainability aspects, impact on the sector and the consumer.

 Propaedeutic certificate and at least 40 credits from the 2nd year.